 |ANS: People seek employment in the non-farm sector as agriculture is already overcrowded and cannot offer additional employment.|

-Do you know: The meaning of Globalisation?
+Do you know: What is Globalisation?

 For more data on Economics Class 11 Syllabus, Commerce notifications and sample papers for class 11 Commerce, stay tuned to BYJU’S.